limarkdl/frontend-main-practice-own/README.md

-# UCLan Merch Shop Challenge: A Journey of Exploration and Learning
+# UCLan Merch Shop Challenge: A Journey of Exploration and Learning 🚀

-🚀 Greetings, and welcome to my ambitious project for this summer break, a testament to my foray into full-stack development: the UCLan Merch Shop Challenge.
-This venture isn't about producing a typical educational project, but rather a hands-on attempt to create an application of the highest quality that I, as a beginner, can deliver.
-My goal is to learn, explore, and experiment with modern web development practices, ultimately creating an optimized and scalable e-commerce merch shop.
+Greetings!
+Welcome to my ambitious project for this summer break, the UCLan Merch Shop Challenge.
+This is not your typical educational project but rather a testament to my foray into full-stack development and an attempt to create a high-quality application.

-This journey started when the university's educational training servers went down, presenting me with a challenge and an opportunity to step outside my comfort zone.
-The obstacle led me to delve into the capabilities of Microsoft Azure and broaden my knowledge base and skill set. 💻
+## 📝 _About the Project_

-The inspiration for the UCLan Merch Shop project stems from an assignment in my Web Technology module during my second year.
-While my initial attempt did not quite meet my expectations, it sparked a deep interest and appreciation for web technology in me.
-With this project, I intend to revisit that assignment, but this time with a new perspective, advanced skills, and a fervor to dive deep into the vast ocean of web development.
-This journey represents a second chance, a platform to not only deliver my best but also to learn, grow, and experiment with new, exciting technologies and methodologies in the field.
-It is a testament to the adage: learning never stops, and every challenge is an opportunity to do better. 🌟🚀
+The UCLan Merch Shop project was inspired by an assignment in my Web Technology module during my second year.
+With this project, I aim to revisit that assignment but with more advanced skills and a keen interest in web technology.

+## 🌟 _Goal and Duration_
-The project spans across three months and is driven by a deep-seated desire to learn and grow.
-I aim to build a robust, ready-for-production system, complete with a fully-configured project infrastructure and test environment.
-My progression is documented meticulously through a detailed git commit history. 🛠️🔧
+My goal over the next three months is to build a robust, production-ready system complete with a fully configured project infrastructure and test environment.
+The project aims to reflect my progress and learning through a detailed git commit history.

+## 💻 _Technologies Used_
-The technologies at the core of this project include React for the front-end and PHP and MySQL for the back-end.
-But the learning extends far beyond these.
-This endeavor serves as a deep-dive into a broad range of development techniques, such as configurations, testing techniques, data normalization, error management, internationalization (i18n), TypeScript, Babel, and more. 🌍👏
+The core technologies in this project include React for the front-end and PHP and MySQL for the back-end.
+The project will also involve a deep dive into a range of development techniques like configurations, testing techniques, data normalization, error management, internationalization (i18n), TypeScript, Babel, and more.

+## 📚 _What I'll be Learning_
-I will explore project configuration with Webpack, React, TypeScript, Babel, and more, in addition to constructing over 20 UI components.
-The project will touch on critical aspects of software architecture, performance optimization, CSS modules, theming, unit and E2E testing, linting, error handling, routing, Redux-based data handling, CI/CD setup, and pre-commit hooks. 🔍📚
+I'll explore project configuration with Webpack, React, TypeScript, Babel, and more.
+The project will touch on critical aspects of software architecture, performance optimization, CSS modules, theming, unit and E2E testing, linting, error handling, routing, Redux-based data handling, CI/CD setup, and pre-commit hooks.

+## 🔬 _Emphasis on Testing_
-This project heavily emphasizes testing.
+This project places a strong emphasis on testing.
 I'll set up a Storybook from scratch and implement screenshot tests, unit tests, and E2E tests.
 Linting with eslint and stylelint, along with code formatting with Prettier, will be explored.

-Aspects such as error management, data normalization, virtualization, infrastructure setup, and the refinement of the development process will be integral parts of this learning journey. 💡🔬
+## 🚀 _Feature-Sliced Design (FSD)_

-In addition, a standout aspect of this project is the adoption of Feature-Sliced Design (FSD).
-This is a relatively new approach in the landscape of front-end architectures, but it shows great promise.
-The core idea behind FSD is to structure the project based on its business domains, creating a highly scalable and maintainable codebase.
-By utilizing FSD, I aim to not only learn and apply this modern methodology, but also evaluate its potential advantages and drawbacks in a real-world project scenario.
-This further underscores the exploratory and experimental spirit of the UCLan Merch Shop Challenge. 🚀🌐
+A standout aspect of this project is the adoption of Feature-Sliced Design (FSD), a relatively new approach in front-end architectures that structures the project based on its business domains.
+I aim to learn and apply FSD and evaluate its potential advantages and drawbacks.

+## 🌐 _Complex Topics_
-Furthermore, the journey will take me through complex topics like migrating to React 18, handling ring dependencies, setting up alternative bundling with Vite, automated refactoring, and much more.
-The deployment process, including working with a cloud server, setting up Nginx, managing HTTPS, and domain names will also be a part of this exploration. 🏁🚀
+The journey will take me through complex topics like migrating to React 18, handling ring dependencies, setting up alternative bundling with Vite, automated refactoring, and more.
+The deployment process, including working with a cloud server, setting up Nginx, managing HTTPS, and domain names will also be part of this exploration.

+## 🔥 _Conclusion_
-This project is my step towards becoming a proficient full-stack developer.
+This project is another step towards the web developing.
 It's a testimony to my learning, my progress, and the practical skills that I'm gaining.
-This summer, join me on this enlightening journey through the fascinating world of full-stack development as I turn the challenge into an opportunity to learn, explore, and grow! 🌟🔥
+Good luck to me!